ailtonbsj/ailtonbsj.github.io/_posts/2019-03-16-some-utils-commands-to-monitoring-logging-user-system.md

 date:   2019-03-16 21:54:00 -0300
 categories: tutorial linux hacker
 ---
-This is a list of some utils:
+This is a list of some utils commands from linux:
 ```bash
 # Tell how long the system has been running
 uptime -s